nihar66/nihar66/README.md

 - 👋 Hi, I’m Niharika
-- 👀 I’m interested in salesforce and  frontent development.
+- 👀 I’m interested in  frontent development.
 - 💞️ I’m looking to collaborate on some interesting frontend projects
 - 📫 How to reach me nnihar66@gmail.com

+<h2 align="left">Hi there!
+I'm Niharika, a dedicated budding frontend developer on a journey to make the web a more beautiful and user-friendly place.
+My passion for creating visually appealing and intuitive user interfaces drives me to continuously explore the ever-evolving world of web development.</h2>

 ###